levismwangi/iam_project/README.md

 - Security scanning in CI (Checkov, TFLint)
 - Working around real licensing constraints (P2-gated features) by scoping down to what's actually testable, rather than building against services I can't verify

-This is a learning project built solo for an internship/student attachment application — not a claim of production security engineering experience.
+This is a learning project — not a claim of production security engineering experience.
 Several detection rules are still unverified and the PIM/Conditional Access modules are unused code kept for reference, not working features.